globus/globus-compute/docs/endpoints/installation.rst

 packages are built against Globus' Python.
 As the Python version has implications for :ref:`function and data serialization consistency
 <avoiding-serde-errors>`, administrators may want to consider supporting
-:ref:`multiple Python versions in the configuration template
+:doc:`multiple Python versions in the configuration template
-<configure-multiple-python-versions>`.
+<../tutorials/dynamic_python_environments>`.

 .. _Python version that is not EOL: https://devguide.python.org/versions/